eitancohen77/NBA-Dataset-Analysis/README.md

 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/cf8d91fd-0021-42d9-831e-8cea45013c5d)

 Relinquished and acquired are the ways in which the player got placed onto the injury list according to this dataset.
 I am only going to care about the Season attribute because with this I am able to group by and see how many players got injured since 2013.
-To make this dataset fair, I would need to get rid of an outlier because obviously due to covid in the year 2021 I am going to see a lot more people placed on the injury list.
+To make this dataset fair, I would need to get rid of an outliers because due to covid in the year 2021 I am going to see a lot more people placed on the injury list.
 Players with covid does not matter to my hypothesis because I believe the increase in fast pacing of the game would affect injuries.

 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/f425abad-dd8b-4a3c-abf9-dd6d03196891)